WeblateOrg/weblate/docs/admin/config.rst

     WEBLATE_GPG_IDENTITY = 'Weblate <weblate@example.com>'

-The matching key is searched in Weblate GPG keyring (:file:`home/.gnupg` under :setting:`DATA_DIR`), if it is not found the key is generated, see :ref:`gpg-sign` for more details.
+The Weblate GPG keyring is searched for a matching key (:file:`home/.gnupg` under :setting:`DATA_DIR`).
+If not found, a key is generated, please check :ref:`gpg-sign` for more details.

 .. seealso::